replikativ/mesalog/README.md

 # tablehike

-Loads CSV data into Datalog databases with a single function call.
+Loads CSV data into Datalog databases with (currently) a single function call.

 <a id="org24363d5"></a>